Return to Take Action!

 Broader Rental Rights

-In this Stage 2 Rental Reform review there are other amendments recommended by Tenants Queensland that we also support and encourage you to mention in any submission.
 Protecting the rights of renters more generally ensures compliance, fairer renting and contributes to creating an environment for energy efficiency in housing to become the norm.
 When renters are struggling to find a roof over their heads and fear unreasonable price increases or eviction – they do not ask for energy efficiency even when they understand its importance.
 Advocating for changes like limiting rent increases to the Consumer Price Index help rents to remain affordable.